hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Unreal Engine learning speedrun.md

 > <br>It's also very useful if you want to get a reference to an actor placed in a level (this would use the actor absolute path in the level).
 > - `Soft Object Reference`: A soft reference to an instance of a object.
 > - `Soft Class Reference`: A soft reference to a class of a object.
+>
+> See [this](https://www.dr-elliot.com/memory/softreferences/) very cool and short article that gives more examples on what a soft reference is.

+> [!error]- Casting warning
+> When you cast to a Blueprint class in UE this will **load** the blueprint class and **all its dependencies**
+> This is why important blueprints such as the player one can load a big part of your blueprints in your project (because of all the dependencies).
+> This is why big assets should be referenced as a soft reference.
+>
+> Check [this](https://www.dr-elliot.com/optimization/thecastscare/) cool article about the misconceptions of casting and more details about how to use it.
+>
+> Check [this](https://dev.epicgames.com/community/learning/tutorials/l3E0/myth-busting-best-practices-in-unreal-engine#whentocastinblueprints) cool graph to help you know when to use casting or other methods when starting in UE.

 > [!info]- Formatting `Text`
 > When using a text variable, you can easily format it.